 At the beginning the team focused on understanding what elements does XAMARIN offer us the developers to deal with and what limitations do exist.
 Then the decision were made, considering the Personas, to offer the simplest type of designs that the Persona can deal with and have no problems understanding how to interact with the elements and navigating through the available screens.
 Therefor the main screen includes all the core features buttons, distributed into two groups, while the main feature of the app, which is the built in assistant feature, is represented at the top in full width.

 The app offers an intuitive workflow to accomplish the end-users goal, and contains simple user interface elements, that the user must know already its meaning and what is its purpose, based on end-users previous experience dealing with the other apps.

+VOICE

 What went well